mmccall0813/answer.js/readme-template.md

 v1.1.0 - The images update

 A bookmarklet-based blooket auto-player that uses the offical blooket api to get question answers.
+I also made [blooket-rng-tool](https://www.github.com/mmccall0813/blooket-rng-tool) to help with RNG-based game modes, you should check it out.

 ## How to use?